All Episodes

 The league let this happen, and there has to be a reason for that.

-We wouldn't be here today, unless, of course, there was a mechanism for getting underinflated balls into the game during the game.
+We wouldn't be here today unless, of course, there was a mechanism for getting underinflated balls into the game during the game.

-Uh but this is a crucial, crucial point.
+But this is a crucial, crucial point.

-Anyway, we come back to that.
+Anyway, let me come back to that.

 Get this.

-The Republican National Committee today is has released a newly uncovered audio from a 2003 radio interview that Hillary Clinton gave as a senator.
+The Republican National Committee today has released a newly uncovered audio from a 2003 radio interview that Hillary Clinton gave as a senator.

 And in this radio interview in 2003, she was asked about the issue of illegal immigration.